 When to use acoustic panels?

-Soundproof wall panels can be used for drywall partitions in offices or as a mezzanine flooring material to absorb sound.
+Soundproof wall panels can be used for drywall partition in offices or as a mezzanine flooring material to absorb sound.
 Any place, where there are much noise and sound reflection such as a marriage hall, theatre screen, sound studio, office, and home.

 Applications of an acoustic panel